Non-RAID drive architectures: JBOD

-JBOD (abbreviated from "Just a Bunch Of Disks"/"Just a Bunch Of Drives") is an architecture using multiple hard drives exposed as individual devices.
+JBOD (just a bunch of disks or just a bunch of drives) is an architecture using multiple hard drives exposed as individual devices.
 Hard drives may be treated independently or may be combined into one or more logical volumes using a volume manager like LVM or mdadm, or a device-spanning filesystem like btrfs; such volumes are usually called "spanned" or "linear | SPAN | BIG".
 A spanned volume provides no redundancy, so failure of a single hard drive amounts to failure of the whole logical volume.
+Unlike a RAID 0 (striped) volume, the capacity of a linear volume is not limited by the smallest member drive multiplied by the total number of member drives, but the capacity simply adds up, however, the speed does not multiply like it does on a RAID 0.
 Redundancy for resilience and/or bandwidth improvement may be provided, in software, at a higher level.

 Concatenation (SPAN, BIG)

 Concatenation or spanning of drives is not one of the numbered RAID levels, but it is a popular method for combining multiple physical disk drives into a single logical disk.
 It provides no data redundancy.
-Drives are merely concatenated together, end to beginning, so they appear to be a single large disk.
-It may be referred to as SPAN or BIG (meaning just the words "span" or "big", not as acronyms).
+Drives are merely concatenated together, end to beginning, so they appear to be a single large disk, known as SPAN or BIG.

 In the adjacent diagram, data are concatenated from the end of disk 0 (block A63) to the beginning of disk 1 (block A64); end of disk 1 (block A91) to the beginning of disk 2 (block A92).
 If RAID 0 were used, then disk 0 and disk 2 would be truncated to 28 blocks, the size of the smallest disk in the array (disk 1) for a total size of 84 blocks.

 What makes a SPAN or BIG different from RAID configurations is the possibility for the selection of drives.
 While RAID usually requires all drives to be of similar capacity and it is preferred that the same or similar drive models are used for performance reasons, a spanned volume does not have such requirements.